 Similarities & Differences

-Note: With the Q701 bass mod, these two headphones are very similar, and there’s almost no glaring differences.
-Still there are some subtitles which I will outline now.
+Note: With the Q701 bass mod, these two headphones are very similar, and there are almost no glaring differences.
+Still, there are some subtitles that I will outline now.
 Some even say that the K712 is the exact same as the Q701 with different padding, thus changing the sound signature a little.

-- K712 may be a bit more forgiving of low bit rate files (128 Kbps).
+K712 may be a bit more forgiving of low-quality files (128 Kbps).
 Just don’t get into the habit of using poor quality files with a headphone of this caliber.

-- Comfort.
+Comfort.
 The Q701’s have those bumps on the headband that many complained about with earlier models 701 and 702.
-The K712’s don’t have these and are therefore more comfy.
+The K712’s don’t have these and are therefore comfier.